yarnpkg/berry/packages/gatsby/content/advanced/questions-and-answers.md

 Despite the first version of Yarn having been implemented by [Sebastian McKenzie](https://twitter.com/sebmck) while working at Facebook, the initial design received feedbacks from various other companies (such as [Tilde](https://www.tilde.io) via [Yehuda Katz](https://yehudakatz.com/2016/10/11/im-excited-to-work-on-yarn-the-new-js-package-manager-2/)) and the project was put into its own [GitHub organization](https://github.com/yarnpkg).
 Facebook kept investing in it during the following years (mostly because it proved to be a critical part of the RN ecosystem) but major contributions came from the open-source too.

 Nowadays the active development team is composed exclusively of people employed by non-founders companies.
-Facebook employees are of course still welcome to offer contributions to the project, but they would go through the same review process as any other.
+Facebook employees are of course still welcome to offer contributions to the project, but they would go through the same review process as everyone else.

 ## Why `registry.yarnpkg.com`?
 Does Facebook track us?